 The competition pool will be paid for by a mixture of resources, including $13 million in student fees ($108 per semester starting in 2016) and $13 million in gift funds from the athletic department.
-The overall $223 million rec sports plan was approved by UW students in March.

 "This new pool will help us provide top-notch facilities for our student-athletes," said UW Chancellor Rebecca Blank.
 "We have always had a strong tradition of diving and swimming and I am proud that this pool will help continue that tradition for many years to come.
 We are thankful for the support of our students, the athletic department, and the donors who have made this possible."

 While some donors have come forward to fund the pool, allowing the project to move forward, many more are needed to make the pool a reality.